Haninostaz/myshell/README.md

 - Custom Environment Variable Support: Allowing users to set new environment variables within the shell.

-- Job Control: Providing commands to manage background processes (e.g., jobs, fg, bg
+- Job Control: Providing commands to manage background processes (``e.g., jobs, fg, bg`)

 ---

 Thank you for using MyShell!

-For questions or help, contact: your_email@example.com
+ 📨 For questions or help, contact: your_email@example.com